 Executive Director and ADRN Founder

 Nearly a lifelong Austinite, Daniel Geraci founded the Austin Disaster Relief Network (ADRN) in March 2009.
-Since then, ADRN has grown to a network of more than 185 churches, assisted more than 41,000 disaster survivors, trained thousands of volunteers and donated more than $15 million to rebuilding and recovery, emergency funding, transportation, short-term housing, and goods and services to help families and individuals get back on their feet.
+Since then, ADRN has grown to a network of nearly 200 churches, assisted more than 43,000 disaster survivors, trained thousands of volunteers and donated an estimated $16 million to rebuilding and recovery, emergency funding, transportation, short-term housing, and goods and services to help families and individuals get back on their feet.

 Daniel lives in Cedar Park, Texas, with his wife Allison, and his two daughters.
 He serves as a back-up bass player on the worship team at Expression Church.

 Chief Operations Officer